QualiSystems/cloudshell-help/docs/install-configure/qualix/post-installation-config/configure-vm-web-console.md

 # Configure VM Web Console Access to vCenter App VMs (QualiX)
 :::note
-This article explains how to set up remote access connections to vCenter App VMs using QualiX's vCenter Console Proxy service and requires the [Prerequisites](https://help.quali.com/Online%20Help/0.0/Portal/Content/QualiX/Cnfg-vCenter-Console.htm?Highlight=Configure%20VM%20Web%20Console%20Access%20to%20vCenter%20App%20VMs%20(QualiX)#Prerequi) listed below.
-For other VMs or resources, see [Configure Remote Access to Sandbox Components Using SSH, RDP, Telnet, VNC (QualiX)](https://help.quali.com/Online%20Help/0.0/Portal/Content/QualiX/Cnfg-Quali-Srv.htm).
+This article explains how to set up remote access connections to vCenter App VMs using QualiX's vCenter Console Proxy service and requires the [Prerequisites](#prerequisites) listed below.
+For other VMs or resources, see [Configure Remote Access to Sandbox Components Using SSH, RDP, Telnet, VNC (QualiX)](./configure-remote-access.md).
 :::
 vCenter Apps include a **Get VM Console** command, which allows the end-user to open the vCenter App VM's web console directly from the sandbox.
 By default, when attempting to open the web console from the sandbox, the user is prompted to enter their vCenter credentials.
 However, it is possible to enable CloudShell to open the VM web console directly without having to enter the credentials.
 This is done by using the new **vCenter Console Proxy** service (provided with QualiX 4.0 and above) and attaching a **VM Console Link** reserved attribute to the deployed App shell that CloudShell will automatically populate with a link to the VM console.